canonical/ops-scenario/README.md

 )
 ```

-To specify a secret owned by some other application and give this unit (or app) access to it:
+To specify a secret owned by some other application and grant this unit (or app) access to it:

 ```python
 from scenario import State, Secret